 Making baby foods on your own can be a daunting task.
-But, with great care, it can be done.
-The 1st step on the right path to making food for babies is to memorize what not to do.
+But with great care, it can be done.
+The first step on the right path to making food for babies is to memorize what not to do.
 Read on to discover the general tips on things you should avoid.

 Don'ts for Making

 - Don't include nuts, raisins, popcorn, raw vegetables, unpeeled fruits, or peanut butter in homemade baby foods for children under the age of 2.

 - Don't add honey to homemade baby foods for children under the age of 1 year due to the potential contraction of infant botulism.

 - Don't make homemade baby foods with beets, spinach, collards, or turnip greens for babies under 1 year of age due to high concentrations of naturally-occurring nitrates which can reduce the baby's hemoglobin.